jefago/tiny-markdown-editor/README.md

   }

   // Call your API endpoint that accepts "Content-Type": "multipart/form-data"
-  // requests and responds with the images names and URL-s.
+  // requests and responds with the image names and URL-s.
   //
   // Now you can add Markdown images like so: editor.paste(`![${imageName}](${imageUrl})`);